jimoconnell/googleflights/README.md

 This script allows you to find the cheapest individiual roundtrip ticket from one airport to another - this includes price and itinerary.
 It also allows you to 1. specify your departing destination and 2. pull price/itinerary flight info based on a list of the faa's top US airports (https://www.faa.gov/airports/planning_capacity/passenger_allcargo_stats/passenger/).
 This webpage contains an xlsx file that, when 'Answer' variable = Yes, downloads to your local device.
 Once downloaded, the script looks at the index value variables, 'start_point' and 'end_point', and pulls those from the list of IATA airport codes contained in the xlsx file.

-# Provided below are the variables contained in the script + notes:
+# Definitions of variables contained in the script:

 Where do you want to go?
 These are you departing/arriving flight city parameter (Required)
 # dep_city = ('San Francisco')